OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - organise images into a file to use for data
     - optimize image sizes and formats
     - change h2 to white?
+    - fix nav color once clicked
     - 404 not found page
+    - fix project data order
+    - fix project descriptions

     - change section layout name to main-grid
     - format CSS
     - check classNames for readability

-    - add a scroll to top button or a fixed header
+    - add a scroll to top button
+    - or a fixed header ✅

     - build the project page (using skill item component) ✅
     - build the Scrimba page (using workitem component) ✅